hxxw/IR-tfidf/README.md

 # IR-tfidf

-A TF-IDF based multiprocessing Information Retrieval System in Python
+A Multiprocessing Information Retrieval System from Texts in Python

 ## Getting Started